TafScript/SBA-319-MongoDB-Database-Application/README.md

 Use routes /developers, /games, and /reviews to view sample data and utilize CRUD operations.
+Refer to sampleData folder to see how to format data.